 The symptoms of indigestion usually can be managed and avoided by incorporating changes in your routine and lifestyle.
 The following are the things that you can and cannot do to fight this condition.

-It also helps wash the acid that causes indigestion.
+- Stay hydrated to ensure healthy digestion.
+Water also helps wash the acid that causes indigestion.
 But drink fluids after a meal, not during your meal.

 - Avoid eating fast.
 Consume small meals and take your time when eating.